Rahamat Tarikere

 Rahamat Tarikere (born 26 August 1959) is a Kannada writer, critic and teacher.
-He is well known for his sharp insights and his critical view on culture.
-He is one noted writers of the new generation of writers in Kannada.
-Currently he is a Professor in Kannada University at Hampi.
+He is a retired professor from Kannada University at Hampi.

 Early life and education

 He was born on 26 August 1959 at Samatala village in Tarikere Taluk in Chikkamagaluru district in Karnataka state, India.
 He completed his BA with a university First rank.
-He bagged seven Gold Medals for the M.A. in Kannada Literature from Mysore University.
+He bagged seven gold medals for the M.A. in Kannada Literature from Mysore University.